Pisa on €43 a Day: The University City Where Students Eat Better Than Tourists and the Tower Costs Nothing to Admire

 - Cost: Free

-- Route: Walk along both banks from Ponte di Mezzo to Ponte della Fortezza
+- Route: Both banks from Ponte di Mezzo to Ponte della Fortezza

-- Best time: Sunset for golden light on the buildings
+- Best time: Sunset for golden light on the palaces

 Piazza dei Cavalieri